Office of Victim Services FAQs

 How do I report an offense that is NOT criminal?

+The AZ Attorney General’s Office, Consumer Protection Section investigates consumer complaints, including complaints against business practices or business legitimacy.
 To make a consumer complaint against a business, visit https://www.azag.gov/complaints/consumer.

-The Consumer Protection section investigates consumer complaints, including complaints against business practices or business legitimacy.
+The AZ Attorney General’s Office, Civil Rights Section investigates violations of civil rights, such as discriminatory actions in housing or employment.
 To make a civil rights complaint, visit https://www.azag.gov/complaints/civil-rights.
-The Civil Rights section investigates violations of civil rights, such as discriminatory actions in housing or employment.

 What kinds of cases does the Attorney General’s Office (AGO) investigate?

-The AGO Special Investigations Section investigates a range of crimes, including: elder abuse, AHCCCS fraud, financial crimes, and drug fraud.
+The AZ Attorney General’s Office, Special Investigations Section investigates a range of crimes, including: elder abuse, AHCCCS fraud, financial crimes, drug fraud, and Internet Crimes Against Children.

 What are my rights during an investigation?

 Victims’ rights during an investigation are outlined in the Arizona Revised Statutes, Title 13, Chapter 40, §§13-4405 and 13-4406 and Title 8, Chapter 3, Article 7.
-These rights include: the right to request or waive applicable rights; the right to designate a lawful representative; the right to be notified of an arrest and initial appearance; and the right to be notified of terms and conditions of the suspect’s release from custody.
+If you are a victim, these rights include: the right to request or waive applicable rights; the right to designate a lawful representative; the right to be notified of an arrest and initial appearance; right to attend and be heard at the initial appearance; and the right to be notified of terms and conditions of the suspect’s release from custody.

 I received a form called “Victim Request or Waiver of Victim Rights”.
 What does this mean?

 This form is completed by law enforcement upon determination of a crime.
 This form contains information about the case (investigator, contact phone number, case number, etc.), the suspect (if identified), and the victim.
 This is also a place where the victim can designate a lawful representative.
-The form should come with a pamphlet of resources and other contact information, specific to the county where the crime occurred.
+The form should come with a pamphlet of resources and other contact information that you may find helpful, specific to the county where the crime occurred.

 How long does an investigation take?